elijahmont3x/shipyard-action/README.md

 - For backend services: It's recommended to implement a lightweight health endpoint that checks critical dependencies
 - For static frontends: No special files are needed - the existing index.html works perfectly
 - For databases and caches: TCP health checks to the service port are usually sufficient

+#### How does external verification work?

+After a successful deployment, Shipyard automatically:

+1. Constructs the public URLs for each application based on your domain, subdomain, and path configuration
+2. Makes HTTP(S) requests to each URL to verify they're publicly accessible
+3. Implements retry logic with exponential backoff to account for DNS propagation delays
+4. Verifies both the main application URL and health check endpoints
+5. Reports success or failure with detailed logs

+This ensures that your applications are not just running in containers, but actually accessible to users on the internet.

 ## Development